adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 The header is four fixed entries and a variable length path:

 * Command: Single byte.
 Always `0x10`.
+* 1 Byte reserved for padding.
+* Path length: 16-bit number encoding the encoded length of the path string.
 * Chunk offset: 32-bit number encoding the offset into the file to start the first chunk.
 * Chunk size: 32-bit number encoding the amount of data that the client can handle in the first reply.
-* Path length: 16-bit number encoding the encoded length of the path string.
 * Path: UTF-8 encoded string that is *not* null terminated.
 (We send the length instead.)

 The server will respond with:
 * Command: Single byte.
 Always `0x11`.
 * Status: Single byte.
+* 2 Bytes reserved for padding.
 * Chunk offset: 32-bit number encoding the offset into the file of this chunk.
 * Total length: 32-bit number encoding the total file length.
 * Chunk length: 32-bit number encoding the length of the read data up to the chunk size provided in the header.